em0507/Pewlett-Hackard-Analysis/README.md

 ## Results:
 ### There is a bulleted list with four major points from the two analysis deliverables.
-There are currently over 80k employees who were borned in between 1952 and 1955 and are about to retire the number of employees by their most recent job title who are about to retire.
+There are currently over 80k employees who were borned in between 1952 and 1955 and are about to retire. the number of employees by their most recent job title who are about to retire.